 When there are multiple offers, you probably won’t have this leverage.
 It may seem like a $200,000 offer and a $205,000 offer where the seller pays $5,000 in closing costs net out as the same thing.
 However, it can be advantageous to both parties to structure it the latter way.

-When shopping for a home, it really does help to do your homework and know the environment you are buying.
-This information will put you into a much better negotiating position.
+When shopping for a home, it really does help to do your homework and know the environment where you are buying.
+This information will put you in a much better negotiating position.
 Not only that, but it can give you some peace of mind knowing that you made a good investment.
 You should also make sure you have your finances prepared to move quickly to buy the house once you’ve submitted an offer.

-Another way to ensure you’re making a sound financial decision is to talk to a financial advisor before buying.
+- Another way to ensure you’re making a sound financial decision is to talk to a financial advisor before buying.
 A financial advisor can help you figure out how buying a home fits in with your other long-term financial goals so you’re not sidelining your retirement goals or your kid’s college education.
-SmartAsset’s matching tool can help you find a professional to work with to meet your needs.
-First you answer a series of questions about your situation and your goals.
-Then the program matches you with up to three advisors who meet your needs.
-You can then read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
-This allows you to find a good fit while doing much of the hard work for you.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.